-This article introduces why cannot extend volume in Windows Server 2008 R2 Disk Management or via diskpart, and what to do if unable to extend partition.
+This article introduces why cannot extend volume in Windows Server 2008 R2 Disk Management or via diskpart, and what to do if unable to extend server 2008 partition.

-Why can't extend volume in Server 2008 Disk Management
+Why cannot extend volume in Server 2008 Disk Management

-Better than previous Windows Server 2003, Server 2008 native Disk Management provides new Shrink Volume and Extend Volume to change partition size without losing data.
-When server runs out of space, it can't be better if you can extend disk partition without wasting a long time to recreate partitions and restore from backup.
+Better than previous Windows Server 2003, Server 2008 native Disk Management provides new Shrink Volume and Extend Volume GUI functions to help change partition size without losing data.
+When a server runs out of space, it can't be better if you can extend disk partition without wasting a long time to recreate partitions and restore everything from backup.
 However, many people feedback that they cannot extend volume in Server 2008 Disk Management, because Extend Volume option is disabled.

 There are several reasons why can't extend volume in Windows Server 2008 Disk Management.

-The size of a disk is fixed, a 500GB disk can't be decreased to 250GB or increased to 1TB.
+The size of a physical hard disk is fixed, a 500GB disk can't be decreased to 250GB or increased to 1TB.
 Therefore, before extending a hard drive partition, there must be free Unallocated space.

 Although there is Shrink Volume function to decrease partition, it can only make Unallocated space on the right.
 This space can't be extended to the right contiguous or any nonadjacent partitions with Extend Volume function.

-As you see in the screenshot, the 20GB Unallocated space is shrunk from drive D, Disk Management cannot extend volume C: and E: with this space.
+As you see in my server, the 20GB Unallocated space is shrunk from D drive, Disk Management cannot extend volume C: and E: with this space.

-If you want to extend partition C with Server 2008 Disk Management, you must delete the adjacent drive D. If there is no or you cannot delete the right contiguous partition, Disk Management is completely useless.
+If you want to extend partition C with Server 2008 Disk Management, you must delete the adjacent D: drive.
+If there is no or you cannot delete the right contiguous partition, Disk Management is completely useless.

 From Microsoft explanation, Extend Volume can only expand the partitions that are formatted with NTFS or without file system (RAW).